 Expand Local Policies on the left side and click Audit Policy.
 Double-click the first item, Audit account logon events.

-Other settings in Local Security Policy are good by default, so we just need to apply the policies we changed (again, do not mess with settings not described here, they can easily make your computer inoperable and ruin your day or even week!).
+Other settings in Local Security Policy are good by default, so we just need to enforce the policies we changed (again, do not mess with settings not described here, they can easily make your computer inoperable and ruin your day or even week!).

 To do that, right-click on the Security Settings on the top of the left pane and click Reload.

-You can now close Local Security Settings window and read on to find out about tracking system and security events using Event Viewer.
+You can now close the Local Security Settings window and read on to find out about tracking system and security events using Event Viewer.